Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Results

 Table~\ref{tab:degeneracies} reports the proportion of voxels exhibiting posterior distribution degeneracies across all six acquisitions for both models.
 Table~\ref{tab:uncertainties} summarizes the percentage of voxels with uncertainty below 50\%, 30\%, and 10\%, respectively, again for both models.

-Estimates of the exchange time $t_{ex}$ display a bimodal distribution, with peaks at both low and high values.
+Estimates of the exchange time $t_{ex}$ display a bimodal distribution, with peaks at both low and high values (Figure~\ref{fig:uGUIDE_NLLS}).
 The high $t_{ex}$ peak may reflect partial volume effects from WM, where myelin reduces the axons permeability \citep{dong_vivo_2025}.
 As expected from simulations, this peak disappears when filtering out voxels with high uncertainty.
-Only 40.85\% (NEXI) and 26.73\% (SANDIX) of voxels yielded reliable $t_{ex}$ estimates with uncertainty below 10\% (corresponding to an interquartile range of $\sim$15 ms).
-With this uncertainty threshold, the mean MAP estimates were 5.51 ms (NEXI) and 7.23 ms (SANDIX), which reflect rapid water exchange across permeable neurite membranes.
+Only 40.85\% (NEXI) and 26.73\% (SANDIX) of voxels yield reliable $t_{ex}$ estimates with uncertainty below 10\% (corresponding to an interquartile range of $\sim$15 ms) (Table~\ref{tab:uncertainties}).
+With this uncertainty threshold, the mean MAP estimates are 5.51 ms (NEXI) and 7.24 ms (SANDIX), which reflect rapid water exchange across permeable neurite membranes.

-For intra-neurite diffusivity $D_i$, µGUIDE and NLLS produce noticeably different distributions.
-Only $\sim$10\% of the $D_i$ estimates were deemed reliable with µGUIDE, with a mean MAP of 2.86 $\mu$m${}^2$/ms.
+For intra-neurite diffusivity $D_{n}^{\|}$, µGUIDE and NLLS produce noticeably different distributions (Figure~\ref{fig:uGUIDE_NLLS}).
+Only $\sim$10\% of the $D_{n}^{\|}$ estimates are deemed reliable with µGUIDE, with a mean MAP of 2.85 µm${}^2$/ms for NEXI and 2.88 µm${}^2$/ms for SANDIX (Table~\ref{tab:uncertainties}).

-By contrast, estimates of extra-neurite diffusivity $D_e$ and neurite signal fraction $f$ show more consistency for most voxels across both methods and models, although $D_e$ distributions with NLLS present longer tail for SANDIX, and higher $f$ estimates for NEXI.
-These parameters also exhibit the lowest uncertainty in the µGUIDE estimates, in agreement with simulation findings.
+By contrast, estimates of extra-neurite diffusivity $D_e$ and neurite signal fraction $f_n$ show more consistency for most voxels across both methods and models, although $D_e$ distributions with NLLS present longer tail for SANDIX, and higher $f_n$ estimates for NEXI (Figure~\ref{fig:uGUIDE_NLLS}).
+These parameters also exhibit the lowest uncertainty in the µGUIDE estimates, in agreement with simulation findings (Figures~\ref{fig:uGUIDE_fitting_NEXI} \& \ref{fig:uGUIDE_fitting_SANDIX}).

-Soma-related parameters, $r_s$ and $f_s$, show substantial differences between µGUIDE and NLLS.
-As predicted by simulations, estimates of large soma radii tend to have higher uncertainty, causing the high-radius peak to disappear when filtering for voxels with less than 10\% uncertainty (equivalent to a $\sim$3 $\mu$m interquartile range).
-Only 3.45\% of voxels yielded reliable $r_s$ estimates at this threshold, clustering around one main peak at $\sim$10 $\mu$m, and a smaller one $\sim$5 $\mu$m.
-Estimates of the soma signal fraction $f_s$ were even more uncertain, with only 0.06\% of voxels passing the 10\% uncertainty threshold.
-For those few voxels, the mean estimate of $f_s$ was 0.18.
+Soma radii estimates ($r_s$) show substantial differences between µGUIDE and NLLS.
+As predicted by simulations, estimates of large soma radii tend to have higher uncertainty (Figure~\ref{fig:uGUIDE_fitting_SANDIX}), causing the high-radius peak to disappear when filtering for voxels with less than 10\% uncertainty (equivalent to a $\sim$3 µm interquartile range).
+Only 3.45\% of voxels yield reliable $r_s$ estimates at this threshold (Table~\ref{tab:uncertainties}), clustering around one main peak at $\sim$10 µm, and a smaller one $\sim$5 µm.
+Estimates of the soma signal fraction $f_s$ are also uncertain, with only 15.39\% of voxels passing the 10\% uncertainty threshold.
+For those few voxels, the mean estimate of $f_s$ is 0.05.

 Scan–rescan analyses for two participants show that the proportions of degenerate voxels (Table~\ref{tab:degeneracies_scan_rescan}) and the percentages of voxels with uncertainty below 50\%, 30\%, and 10\% (Table~\ref{tab:uncertainties_scan_rescan}) are highly consistent across sessions for both models.
 This reproducibility suggests that the degeneracy detection and uncertainty quantification provided by µGUIDE are robust and reproducible.